Coronado, Panama

 Are healthcare and health insurance expensive in Coronado?

 "Healthcare and health insurance in Coronado can be expensive, depending on the type of coverage and services needed.
 Generally, private health insurance plans are more expensive than public plans, but they often provide more comprehensive coverage.
 Additionally, the cost of medical care in Coronado can be higher than in other parts of Panama due to the higher cost of living in the area.
-However, there are a variety of options available to help make healthcare and health insurance more affordable," remarked one expat in Coronado.
+However, there are a variety of options available to help make healthcare and health insurance more affordable," commented one expat who moved to Coronado.

 Kovalenko & Vera is a Panamanian law firm that specializes in immigration law, corporate law, real estate law, banking, contract negotiation, taxes and flag registry.
 With more than 20 years of professional practice, Kovalenko & Vera builds lasting relationships with our clients to ensure your interests are safeguarded.